Delta Queen: History

-Current duty
+21st century duty

 Majestic America Line most recently operated the vessel.
 The vessels were purchased from the Delaware North Companies in April 2006.
 Besides Delta Queen, the company also owned the American Queen and Mississippi Queen, modern steamboats designed along Delta Queen's lines but carrying around 400 passengers.
 The company also owned riverboats that have seen service on the Columbia and Snake Rivers in Oregon and Washington, and the Alaska Inside Passage.

 Delta Queen cruised the Mississippi River and its tributaries on a regular schedule, with cruises ranging from New Orleans to Memphis to St. Louis to St. Paul to Cincinnati to Pittsburgh, and many more.
 On some cruises, the vessel probed rivers such as the Arkansas, Red, Tennessee-Tombigbee Waterway, Black Warrior, Mobile, and more.

 Delta Queen recreated historic steamboat races each year during the Kentucky Derby Festival, when she raced with the Belle of Louisville on the Ohio at Louisville in the Great Steamboat Race.
 The winner of the annual race received a trophy of golden antlers, which was mounted on the pilothouse until the next race.
 They also raced during the Tall Stacks festivals celebrating steamboats, held every three or four years in Cincinnati (Delta Queen's former home port).

-On August 1, 2007, Majestic America Line announced that Delta Queen would cease operations permanently at the end of the 2008 season.
-The temporary exemption from SOLAS needed to keep Delta Queen running was being ended by Congress.

-In response to this announcement, in September 2007, the Member of the Scottish Parliament for Dumbarton, Jackie Baillie, backed by 15 other Members, submitted a motion to the Scottish Parliament calling for the preservation of the ship.

-In the United States, devotees of the boat created a renewed "Save the Delta Queen" campaign similar to the one undertaken in the 1970s.

-However, at the end of the 2008 season, Delta Queen ceased all service.
-On her official website, the Majestic America Line announced it is ending all operations, would not operate in 2009, and that its assets, including all its riverboats, were for sale.
+On August 1, 2007, Majestic America Line announced that Delta Queen would cease operations permanently at the end of the 2008 season because its most recent exemption from SOLAS, which had been granted to it by Congress nine times over the previous four decades, was expiring.
+In response, in September 2007, the Member of the Scottish Parliament for Dumbarton, Jackie Baillie, backed by 15 other Members, submitted a motion to the Scottish Parliament calling for the preservation of the ship.
+Meanwhile, in the United States, devotees of the boat created a renewed "Save the Delta Queen" campaign similar to the one undertaken in the 1970s.
+However, the efforts were not successful, and the Delta Queen ceased all service at the end of the 2008 season.
+On her official website, the Majestic America Line announced that it would not operate in 2009, end all operations, and sell all its assets, including its riverboats.